Mon – Sun: 24/7 Plumbing

 Galvanic Corrosion

-This occurs when two dissimilar metals are joined together in a plumbing system and essentially react against each other.
+This occurs when two dissimilar metals are joined in a plumbing system and react against each other.
 One metal will corrode faster than the other, such as copper pipes connected to iron fittings.

 Pitting Corrosion